-Weekly work is due 5:00 Fridays.
-Each week, work turned in late beyond the original week will result in a 50% automatic deduction of the grade.
-This means you have 2 weeks to complete late work for any credit.
+What is not completed in class becomes the student's responsibility to complete outside of class.
+Each day that work turned in late beyond the original due date will result in a 50% automatic deduction of the grade.
+This means you have 2 days to complete late work for any credit.
 Late work is due as is and will not be corrected for a higher %.
+Work turned in on time takes priority with grading.